xtr4ven-dev012/Fixed-Ero-GS/README.md

 Extract the SDK
-Build it using Visual studio 2022 in backend.h to change ip ( optioniol idk what will happen if you dont )
+Build it using Visual studio 2022 in backend.h to change ip ( optininol idk what will happen if you dont change the ip )

 I did not code any of this gameserver !